rblack42/example_project/docs/DevelopmentServices.rst

 ..  literalinclude::    ../appveyor.yml
     :linenos:

+Now, when we push changes to the project to GitHub_, both TravisCI_ and AppVeyor_ will run builds to verify that the project works properly on both Linux and Windows.
+(Now, I am wondering if there is a similar service for Macs!)

 AppVeyor_ also creates a badge for your ``README`` file.
 To get the URL for your badge, check on the ``settings`` menu for the project.
 I added the URL to my ``README`` file, and this is the result: